rodionovd/rodionovd.github.io/md/me.md

 ### Writing & Speaking

-I have [a blog](http://internals.exposed) where I share my knowledge and rants about programming, tools and other totally unrelated things.
+I have [a blog](http://internals.exposed) where I share my knowledge about programming, tools and other totally unrelated things.

 ### Education